matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let cred_2 = WalletCredentials::from_pk(address, ZKSYNC_PRIVATE_KEY, None);
 // Generate from both zkSync and Ethereum private keys. let cred_3 = WalletCredentials::from_pk(address, ZKSYNC_PRIVATE_KEY, Some(ETH_PRIVATE_KEY));
 // Generate from custom Ethereum signer.
-Ethereum private key will be assumed to be accessible through provided signer,
+The Ethereum private key will be assumed to be accessible through the provided signer,
-// zkSync private key will be derived from Ethereum private key using a deterministic algorithm. let cred_4 = WalletCredentials::from_eth_signer(address, custom_signer, Network::Rinkeby);
+// zkSync private key will be derived from the Ethereum private key using a deterministic algorithm. let cred_4 = WalletCredentials::from_eth_signer(address, custom_signer, Network::Rinkeby);
 ```